tthorntone/AdNauseam-Wiki/FAQ.md

 #### Does it block Youtube ads?

-Because there are are filters to block YouTube ads in EasyList, yes, it will block YouTube ads.
+Because there are filters to block YouTube ads in EasyList, yes, it will block YouTube ads.

 #### Is [other blocker] still needed with uBlock?